leonardgoeke/AnyMOD.jl/docs/src/parameter_list.md

 </table>

 <p class="norm">
-If instead the limit should apply to each year seperately, each of these years needs to be specified.
+If instead the limit should apply to <u>each year</u> seperately, each of these years needs to be specified.
 </p>

 <table class="tabelle2">